CQCL/pytket-docs/manual/manual_circuit.rst

     circ.CX(0, 1).CZ(1, 2).X(1).Rx(0.3, 0)
     Graph(circ).get_DAG()   # Displays in interactive python notebooks

-The visualisation tool can also describe the interaction graph of a :py:class`~pytket.Circuit` consisting of only one- and two-qubit gates -- that is, the graph of which qubits will share a two-qubit gate at some point during execution.
+The visualisation tool can also describe the interaction graph of a :py:class:`~pytket.Circuit` consisting of only one- and two-qubit gates -- that is, the graph of which qubits will share a two-qubit gate at some point during execution.

 .. note:: The visualisations above are shown in ipython notebook cells.
 When working with a normal python script one can view rendered circuits in the browser with the :py:meth:`view_browser` function from the display module.